Etienne-bdt/Etienne-bdt/README.md

 During the summer of 2024, I had the opportunity to travel to Kyoto, Japan.
 From june to August, I conducted an internship @ [KUAS](https://www.kuas.ac.jp/en/).
 This was an invaluable opportunity to strengthen skills I had already acquired at school and learn more about remote sensing and deep learning methods, notably using TensorFlow.

+###  Summer 2025
+Up until September I worked as an intern @ [ISAE-SUPAERO](https://isae-supaero.fr) in the [DISC](https://www.isae-supaero.fr/fr/recherche/departements/ingenierie-systemes-complexes/groupe-systemes-decisionnels-462/) department.
+It focused on uncertainty mesurement in the Earth Observation field using [Generative AI](https://en.wikipedia.org/wiki/Variational_autoencoder) (the good kind), feel free to [have a look](https://github.com/Etienne-bdt/Super-Resolution-VAE).

 ## 💻 Projects I am working on

-###  This Year
-Up until September I will be working as an intern @ [ISAE-SUPAERO](https://isae-supaero.fr) in the [DISC](https://www.isae-supaero.fr/fr/recherche/departements/ingenierie-systemes-complexes/groupe-systemes-decisionnels-462/) department.
-It focuses on uncertainty mesurement in the Earth Observation field using [Generative AI](https://en.wikipedia.org/wiki/Variational_autoencoder) (the good kind).

 ### Side projects
 I contribute sporadically on the [Immich](https://github.com/immich-app/immich) repository and got into self-hosting this year.

-## 🕐 Upcoming Projects
-### 🛤️ Next year ?

-This internship might evolve into a PhD opportunity.

 ## 🐈☕🥐 Skills
 ENSEEIHT allowed me to develop those skills particularly